tymyrddin/purple/source/docs/purple/index.rst

 each side learns while the other is still in the room, and the conditions under which a detection fails become visible to the people who could fix it.

-Done well, it shows what the defences actually catch rather than what they were hoped to catch, and narrows the gap between finding a weakness and being able to act on it.
-What emerges over several rounds is coverage that reflects real behaviour rather than configuration intent, a shared vocabulary across the two sides, and investment decided by what the organisation has been shown to be exposed to rather than by what is being sold to it.
+Done well, it replaces what the defences were hoped to catch with what they actually catch, and narrows the gap between finding a weakness and being able to act on it.
+What emerges over several rounds is coverage that reflects real behaviour instead of configuration intent, a shared vocabulary across the two sides, and investment decided by what the organisation has been shown to be exposed to rather than by what is being sold to it.